vfarcic/docker-flow/articles/proxy.md

 ![During the deployment, users continue interacting with the old release](img/second-deployment-user-before.png)

-Only after the deployment is finished, HAProxy was reconfigured and users were redirected to the new release.
+Only after the deployment is finished, HAProxy was reconfigured, and users were redirected to the new release.
 As the result, there was no downtime caused by deployment.

 ![After the deployment, users are redirected to the new release](img/second-deployment-user-after.png)